| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 Translation: Gardner is saying is that in the course of the animosity that arises between divorcing spouses over the children, one

 parent can inadvertently or purposely begin conditioning the children against the other parent.
+At the same time the children, dealing

 with their own anger, hurt & insecurities amplify their own feelings & begin directing them at the targeted parent.
+This state of

 confusion creates the perfect atmosphere for manipulation.